Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 Annnnnnd voilà, back to where we began on these.

 # Conclusion

-This is my go-to attack path when testing Oracle TNS listeners.
-The workflow typically looks like this:

-1. **Identify** the TNS listener (usually via nmap)
-2. **Enumerate** valid SID/Service Names (combination of ODAT enumeration and passive recon)
-3. **Brute force** or guess credentials (ODAT's password lists or a target-specific wordlist)
-4. **Escalate** privileges (password file extraction, Java exploitation, UTL_FILE, or external tables)
-5. **Maintain access** and pivot as needed
-6. **Clean up** any artifacts left behind

 Oracle databases are high-value targets on internal networks.
 When you compromise one, you often gain access to sensitive business data and potential lateral movement opportunities.
-The techniques covered here—from basic authentication attacks to privilege escalation via Java permissions—represent the core of what you'll encounter during Oracle database assessments.
+The techniques covered here, from basic authentication attacks to remote command execution, represent the core attack paths of what you'll encounter during Oracle database assessments.

 Remember to always test responsibly within your scope, document everything for your reports, and clean up after yourself.
 Each environment is different, so adapt these techniques as needed for your specific target.